nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     i.
 Open the `bridalbuddy.json` file located in the `data` folder with a text editor.<br>
     ii.
 Corrupt the file by deleting a few characters.
 Save the file.<br>
     iii.
 Relaunch Bridalbuddy.<br>
-        Expected: No Guests and Vendors will be displayed in the Bridalbuddy.
+        Expected: No Guests and Vendors will be displayed in the display panel of Bridalbuddy.

 --------------------------------------------------------------------------------------------------------------------